+25.1 Financial and Credit-Related Activities.
 We are not authorised by the Financial Conduct Authority.
 If, while we are acting for you, you need advice on investments we may refer you to someone who is authorised to provide this advice.
 However, we are a member of the Law Society of England and Wales and therefore we can provide some limited financial and credit related activities if this is closely linked to the legal services we are providing to you.
-For example and to this limited extent we may advise you on investments, introduce you to creditors or credit brokers, advise you on your debts, negotiate on your behalf with your creditors, and act on your behalf to recover debts owed to you.
+For example (and to this limited extent) we may advise you on investments, introduce you to creditors or credit brokers, advise you on your debts, negotiate on your behalf with your creditors, and act on your behalf to recover debts owed to you.

-This firm is not authorised by the Financial Conduct Authority.
-However, we are included on the register maintained by the Financial Conduct Authority so that we can carry on insurance distribution activity, which is broadly the advising on, selling and administration of insurance contracts.
+25.2 Financial Conduct Authority Register.
+Although we are not authorised by the Financial Conduct Authority, we are included on the register maintained by the Financial Conduct Authority so that we can carry on insurance distribution activity, which is broadly the advising on, selling and administration of insurance contracts.
 This part of our business, including arrangements for complaints or redress if something goes wrong, is regulated by the Solicitors Regulation Authority.
-The register can be accessed via the Financial Conduct Authority website at www.fca.org.uk/firms/financial...
+The register can be accessed via the Financial Conduct Authority website at www.fca.org.uk/firms/financial-services-register

-“we”, “us”, “our” and “Hewitsons LLP” mean Hewitsons LLP, a limited liability partnership registered in England and Wales under registered number OC334689 authorised and regulated by the Solicitors Regulation Authority, SRA ID 487681.
-Registered office at Shakespeare House, 42 Newmarket Road, Cambridge, CB5 8EP.
+(a) “we”, “us”, “our” and “Harrison Clark Rickerbys” mean Harrison Clark Rickerbys Limited, a limited company registered in England and Wales under registered number 7033248 which is authorised and regulated by the Solicitors Regulation Authority, SRA ID 520892.
+Our registered office address is 5 Deansway, Worcester WR1 2JG;

-“matter” means a specific issue, dispute or transaction in connection with which you ask us to provide services to you.
+(d) “matter” means a specific issue, dispute or transaction in connection with which you ask us to provide services to you; and